-Mr. Hoag co-founded Technology Crossover Ventures, a leading provider of growth capital to technology companies, in 1995 and serves as its Founding General Partner.
-Mr. Hoag serves on the Board of Directors of Netflix, Inc., Zillow Group, Inc. and several private companies.
-Mr. Hoag also serves on the Board of Trustees of Northwestern University and Vanderbilt University, and on the Investment Advisory Board of the University of Michigan.
+Mr. Hoag co-founded Technology Crossover Ventures, a leading provider of growth capital to technology companies, in 1995, and serves as its Founding General Partner.
+Mr. Hoag serves on the board of directors of Netflix, Inc., TripAdvisor, Inc. and Zillow Group, Inc. and several private companies.
+Mr. Hoag also serves on the Boards of Trustees of Northwestern University and Vanderbilt University, and on the Investment Advisory Board of the University of Michigan.
 Mr. Hoag has served as a director of TechTarget, Inc. during the past five years.
 Mr. Hoag holds a B.A. from Northwestern University and an M.B.A. from the University of Michigan.

 As a venture capital investor, Mr. Hoag brings strategic insight and financial experience to the Board.
-He has evaluated, invested in and served as a board member on numerous companies, both public and private, and is familiar with a full range of corporate and board functions.
-His many years of experience in helping companies shape and implement strategy provide the Board with useful perspectives on matters such as risk management, corporate governance, talent selection and management.
-Based on these experiences, qualifications and attributes, the Board has concluded that Mr. Hoag is qualified to serve as a director.
+He has evaluated, invested in and served as a board member and compensation committee member at numerous companies, both public and private, and is familiar with a full range of corporate and board functions.
+His many years of experience in helping companies shape and implement strategy provide the Board with useful perspectives on matters such as risk management, compensation program structure and design, corporate governance, talent selection and management.